-There are four requirements students must fulfill in order to be a California resident (eligible for residency) for tuition purposes at the University of California, including the UC Berkeley campus.
+There are four requirements a student must fulfill in order to be considered a California resident for tuition purposes at the University of California, including the UC Berkeley campus.

-All of these requirements must be met by the residence determination date (the first day of classes) of the term for which you request a resident classification.
-Parents of dependent students under the age of 24, who claim California residency, must fulfill all UC residency requirements as well.
+All of these requirements must be met by the residence determination date (the first day of classes) of the term for which a resident classification is sought.
+In some cases, the residency requirements must be met within 30 days of arrival to the state (i.e. intent requirements).
+Parents of dependent students under the age of 24 who claim California residency must fulfill all UC residency requirements as well.

-You and/or your parents must be in an eligible immigration status in order to establish residency.
+You and/or your parents must be in an eligible immigration status in order to establish California residency.

-- are U.S. citizens are eligible to establish residency
+- Are a U.S. citizen eligible to establish residency

 - Residency may not be established in absentia and the prior residence must have been relinquished.